larammerce/docs/8.x/getting-started/documentation.md

 :::

 :::danger Avoid Direct External link
-Never insert the external link directly into the larammerce document !
+Never insert the external link to another web site directly into the larammerce document paragraph !
 :::

 ### How to put links to other documents